ademtru/carportfolio/README.md

-# Bouldering Portfolio
+# Car Portfolio

-Welcome to the Bouldering Portfolio project!
-This website showcases a personal portfolio with a unique 3D interactive bouldering theme.
+Welcome to the Car Portfolio project!
+This website showcases a personal portfolio with a unique 3D interactive car theme.
 The project is built using Next.js and incorporates Three.js for rendering the 3D environment.

 ## Features

-- **3D Bouldering Scene**: Experience an interactive bouldering environment that showcases climbing walls and dynamic elements.
+- **3D Car Scene**: Experience an interactive car environment that showcases climbing walls and dynamic elements.
 - **Responsive Design**: The portfolio is designed to be fully responsive, ensuring a great experience on all devices.
 - **Project Showcase**: Detailed presentation of projects and achievements with interactive elements.
 - **Personal Information**: A dedicated section for a brief bio and skills summary.